Llanero: Journey to the old llano

 The large crossings between herds to transport livestock are extremely rigorous and demanding.
 These cabresteros and baquianos guide thousands or hundreds of cattle through the immense plains because the railroad had not yet been introduced in that region (they still do not have a railroad).
 Each beef being marked according to the membership herd.
-Thanks to Bolívar Coronado we have several brands of cattle belonging to various herds of the eighteenth century, such as those of Evangelina López and Pedro Fraile.
+Thanks to Bolívar Coronado we have several brands of cattle belonging to various herds of the 18th century, such as those of Evangelina López and Pedro Fraile.
 The cattle were not in bars, so the only way to differentiate them was with the brand.
 To mark the ear, the llaneros used the so-called fork, with various shapes.
 One of them was to slit the ear of the cattle in several ways.

 These caravans, which are very reminiscent of the eastern one, were commanded by the cabrestero, among them and of equal importance, was the cook, the doctor, a physicist, and obviously the different cowboys and baquianos.
 Unlike cattle in North America or Europe, that of the plains was not accustomed to human contact due to not being wired, which made the herding more complicated.
 If a large river blocks their way, they have to guide the herd and the cattle to pass this current; the bonguero, with his bongo -type of canoe- transported the merchandise and some llaneros.
 The cowboys and the cabrestero sank into the water and led the cattle and beasts through the stream.
 Always taking care of the deadly piranhas and alligators that inhabit these waters, thanks to the stampedes, they usually did not approach these transfers, but from time to time an alligator was seen blocking the path, so the llaneros, armed with a knife and his falseta, had to sank underwater to catch the alligator and get it out of the way.
 If the piranhas reached these waters, the only option was to escape as quickly as possible, due to how fierce and dangerous they are.
 This river crossing took several hours.
 At the end of the day, after eating, they took out their hammocks and put them on the available palm trees or trees, where these cowboys could rest quietly.
 If there were no logs nearby, they used the blanket and hammock for a kind of makeshift bed.
 If they had the opportunity and the fortune to find a pulpería -kind of hotel and groceries store-, they rested in those facilities thanks to the kindness of their owners.
 The quality of the pulperías or hato varied a lot, going from some quite gloomy or others quite adapted to the tasks of the field.